Kilombero Valley, Tanzania 70%

 Nestled between the rice fields and sugar cane plantations of the Kilombero Valley in Tanzania are masterful farmers growing outstanding organic cacao.
 We use this to craft an assertive chocolate layered with a refreshing crispness.

-While Kilombero Valley, Tanzania evokes flavours of Christmas cake, stone fruit and green banana it’s simply the cacao’s origin talking – plus organic cane sugar and our obsession for preserving the flavours of provenance.
+While Kilombero Valley, Tanzania evokes flavours of Christmas cake, stone fruit and pineapple it’s simply the cacao’s origin talking – plus organic cane sugar and our obsession for preserving the flavours of provenance.
 And because your senses are unique, you may discover characters and aromas others may not – that’s the magic of Foundry Chocolate.

 From the 2017 vintage.
 Please note the batch number you receive will differ from the one pictured.